PeakDeFi: Case Study For Smart Contract Security Audit

-According to the review no critical issues were found.
+According to the code review for PeakDeFi no critical issues were found.
 Yet, the contracts had a few issues regarding code consistency and did not follow the best coding practices in some aspects.
 The report was delivered to the team for further reconstruction and code improvements.

 See the full list of found weak points and recommendations about their improvements in this document:PeakDeFi_Smart_Contract_Audit_1